markatots/qMaruPL/README.md

 Find "Col Width(px) if 0 then hidden", and enter 0.
 It means the very left column becomes invisible.
 This function is useful.
 Also the other columns can be deleted by using width=0.
 ![image_tutrial2_3](https://user-images.githubusercontent.com/95951577/146523743-3aef5097-58c9-47ef-9c48-3c15e3ce925e.png)

-  Add dimension "Dim1" to maruPL.
+  Add dimension "Dim1" to qMaruPL.
 You could imagine departments or years.
 You can also specify the dimension's sort order if you want to do so.
 ![image_tutrial2_4](https://user-images.githubusercontent.com/95951577/146524735-a3ecc835-5b51-4d79-8daa-b378cfc1c172.png)

 Go to the "Table Overall" accordion property again.